Sale!

 Yes!
 We are the only cannabis education school in the world that has an internationally recognized accreditation provided by ANSI/IACET.

-Is this certification included in the Master of Cannabis Program?
+Is this Medical Marijuana certification included in the Master of Cannabis Program?

 Yes!
-This certification, and 9 other certificates are included in the Master of Cannabis Program.
+This Medical Marijuana Certification, and 9 other certificates are included in the Master of Cannabis Program.

 Is this online or in person?